 Moray Callum is Executive Director of Ford Americas Design.
-He has overall responsibility for the design of all cars and trucks created in Ford’s North and South America studios, and he also guides the design of Lincoln and Mercury products.
+He is responsible for the design of all cars and trucks created in Ford’s North and South America studios, and he guides the design of Lincoln and Mercury products.

 Since 2006, Mr. Callum has been responsible for implementing and executing the design strategy involving all Ford, Lincoln and Mercury cars and car-based crossovers.
 He oversaw the design of the 2010 Taurus and directed the teams that developed the 2010 Mustang, Fusion and Mercury Milan designs.
-He first joined Ford in 1995, designing key North American products such as the 2000 Taurus and production vehicles such as the last generation of Super Duty pickups.
+He first joined Ford in 1995.

 Previously, Mr. Callum was head of Mazda’s worldwide design.
 He has also worked for Chrysler Corporation UK, Peugeot-Citroën PSA, and Ghia Spa.

 In January, 2012, Christopher Chapman joined the Hyundai Motor Group as Chief Designer and Director at Hyundai Design North America in Irvine, California.

 Mr. Chapman had previously worked at BMW Designworks USA since 1994, most recently overseeing vehicle design as Director and guiding several advanced and production programs, including the X5, X3, and Z4.
 Earlier in his career there, he designed the X5 Sport Activity Vehicle and the X Coupe concept.
 He also designed the CS1 concept shown at Geneva in 2002, followed by the 1 Series coupe and its touring and cabriolet versions.